Paul Grewal Sells 4,363 Shares of Coinbase Global, Inc. (NASDAQ:COIN) Stock

 - On Tuesday, August 31st, Paul Grewal sold 46,289 shares of Coinbase Global stock.
 The shares were sold at an average price of $259.05, for a total value of $11,991,165.45.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Crewe Advisors LLC acquired a new position in Coinbase Global during the 2nd quarter worth about $25,000.
-Front Row Advisors LLC acquired a new position in Coinbase Global during the 2nd quarter worth about $28,000.
-South State Corp acquired a new position in Coinbase Global during the 2nd quarter worth about $30,000.
-RPG Investment Advisory LLC lifted its stake in Coinbase Global by 500.0% during the 3rd quarter.
-RPG Investment Advisory LLC now owns 120 shares of the cryptocurrency exchange’s stock worth $27,000 after acquiring an additional 100 shares in the last quarter.
-Finally, Global Wealth Management Investment Advisory Inc. acquired a new position in Coinbase Global during the 2nd quarter worth about $32,000.
-21.31% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+EP Wealth Advisors LLC grew its position in shares of Coinbase Global by 38.5% in the third quarter.
+EP Wealth Advisors LLC now owns 1,152 shares of the cryptocurrency exchange’s stock valued at $262,000 after purchasing an additional 320 shares during the last quarter.
+Bank of New York Mellon Corp grew its position in shares of Coinbase Global by 22.5% in the third quarter.
+Bank of New York Mellon Corp now owns 47,373 shares of the cryptocurrency exchange’s stock valued at $10,777,000 after purchasing an additional 8,694 shares during the last quarter.
+Colony Group LLC acquired a new stake in shares of Coinbase Global in the third quarter valued at about $864,000.
+Strategic Wealth Advisors Group LLC grew its position in shares of Coinbase Global by 0.5% in the third quarter.
+Strategic Wealth Advisors Group LLC now owns 16,614 shares of the cryptocurrency exchange’s stock valued at $3,779,000 after purchasing an additional 75 shares during the last quarter.
+Finally, Captrust Financial Advisors lifted its stake in shares of Coinbase Global by 5.7% in the third quarter.
+Captrust Financial Advisors now owns 2,745 shares of the cryptocurrency exchange’s stock valued at $624,000 after buying an additional 147 shares during the period.
+21.31% of the stock is currently owned by institutional investors.

-COIN has been the subject of several research analyst reports.
-Keefe, Bruyette & Woods upped their target price on Coinbase Global from $265.00 to $275.00 and gave the stock a “market perform” rating in a research note on Wednesday, August 11th.
-JMP Securities upped their target price on Coinbase Global from $330.00 to $405.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 10th.
-Wedbush upped their target price on Coinbase Global from $275.00 to $300.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 11th.
-Mizuho reaffirmed a “neutral” rating and set a $300.00 target price (up from $220.00) on shares of Coinbase Global in a research note on Thursday, October 21st.
-Finally, Piper Sandler boosted their price target on Coinbase Global from $360.00 to $440.00 and gave the stock an “overweight” rating in a research report on Wednesday, November 10th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and fifteen have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $378.80.
+A number of equities analysts have issued reports on the company.
+Keefe, Bruyette & Woods increased their price target on Coinbase Global from $265.00 to $275.00 and gave the company a “market perform” rating in a research note on Wednesday, August 11th.
+Piper Sandler increased their price objective on Coinbase Global from $360.00 to $440.00 and gave the company an “overweight” rating in a research report on Wednesday, November 10th.
+Rosenblatt Securities increased their price objective on Coinbase Global from $420.00 to $455.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
+Oppenheimer reiterated a “buy” rating and set a $444.00 price objective on shares of Coinbase Global in a research report on Wednesday, October 6th.
+Finally, Redburn Partners initiated coverage on Coinbase Global in a report on Thursday, August 5th.
+They issued a “buy” rating for the company.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and fifteen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $378.80.

 Coinbase Global, Inc provides financial infrastructure and technology for the cryptoeconomy.
 The company provides primary financial account for the cryptoeconomy, a platform to invest, store, spend, earn, and use crypto assets; an online marketplace for hedge funds, money managers, and corporations; and a platform with technology and services to developers, merchants, and asset issuers that enables them to build applications that leverage crypto protocols.